-Do you know How to Check Temperature Without a Thermometer?
+Do you know how to check the Temperature Without a Thermometer?
 Whether you’re dealing with a sudden wave of chills and aches and pains, or you just feel a little hotter than usual, the desire to know if you have a fever as soon as possible is understandable.

-After all, a fever tends to serve as an indicator that your body is finding something off and trying to return to its normal.
-But if you don’t have a thermometer lying around, or the only one you could find was buried deep in some bathroom drawer and you’re not sure just how long it’s been in there, you might be wondering:
+After all, a fever tends to serve as an indicator that your body is responding to something off and trying to return to its normal state.
+But if you don’t have a thermometer lying around, or the only one you could find was buried deep in some bathroom drawer, and you’re not sure just how long it’s been in there, you might be wondering:

-Is there any legit thanks to gauge whether your temperature is above normal without a thermometer?
-Read on to learn what to do if you’re feeling feverish, no matter your thermometer situation, with insight from immunology docs.
+Is there any legitimate way to gauge whether your temperature is above normal without a thermometer?
+With insight from immunology doctors, read on to learn what to do if you’re feeling feverish, no matter your thermometer situation.

 Check Temperature Without a Thermometer

-A thermometer is specifically designed to measure body temperature, and other methods that people might use, such as touching the forehead or feeling the skin, are not reliable ways of determining body temperature.
+A thermometer is specifically designed to measure body temperature; other methods, such as touching the forehead or feeling the skin, are not reliable ways of determining body temperature.

-However, some indirect signs can give a rough idea of whether someone has a fever, which is an indicator of a high body temperature.
+Some indirect signs can provide a rough indication of whether someone has a fever, which is a symptom of a high body temperature.
 These signs can include sweating, shivering, a flushed face, or feeling hot to the touch.
-It’s important to note that these signs are not a substitute for a thermometer, and anyone who suspects they have a fever should use a thermometer to accurately determine their body temperature.
+It’s essential to note that these signs are not a substitute for a thermometer; anyone who suspects they have a fever should use a thermometer to accurately determine their body temperature.

 Checking your body temperature without a thermometer is possible, but it won’t provide you with precise measurements like a thermometer would.
 Here are a few methods you can use to get a rough estimate of your temperature: